-- 6.5.1 CheckPoint offers an exchange program to keep you in service We will ship you a rebuilt pump, which you will be able to install prior to sending us your existing pump.
-When we do receive your pump, we will tear it down, rebuild it, and report back to you any problems we uncovered, charging you for only those repairs you required.
-If you bought your pump from a distributor, please contact them directly to arrange for this service. - 6.5.2 Nothing beats factory-direct repairs Although the Series 5400/8400 has been designed to be easy to operate and to repair, the best way to ensure continued reliable service is to have your pump repaired at the factory.
+6.5.1 CheckPoint offers exchange programs to keep you in service We will ship you a rebuilt pump, which you will be able to install prior to sending us your existing pump.
+When we do receive your pump, we will tear it down, rebuild it, and report back to you any problems we uncovered.
+We offer a fixed-price exchange plan, an actual-cost plan, and a consigned exchange plan that allows you to stock rebuilt pumps and be charged only when you use them.
+Please contact CheckPoint to learn more about this unique service.

+- 6.5.2 Nothing beats factory-direct repairs Although the Series 6200 has been designed to be easy to operate and to repair, the best way to ensure continued reliable service is to have your pump repaired at the factory.
 This is the only way to ensure you always get the quality and reliability you invested in when you purchased the product. - 6.5.3 Remember that after you repair your CheckPoint pump, it should perform as well as it did when it was new If it doesn't, call us to determine what can be done to restore the pump to "like-new" performance. - 6.5.4 Training sessions are available Please call us to set one up.